chesahkalu/azure_administrator/entra_id.md

 1. On the Microsoft Entra ID page, click `Users` on the left menu pane under manage, the `All Users` pane comes up.
 In the top menu bar, select `New user`, then select `Invite External user` in the drop-down.
 2. In the `Invite External user` pane, fill in the user's details, such as email address, display name, last name, and invite message.
 3. Select `Review + invite`, then select `Invite`.
 An invitation is sent to the email address you provided for the guest user.
 The All users pane appears.
 Notice that the user now appears in the list of users and has Guest as User type.
 You might need to refresh to see the new user.
 4. The guest user can now sign in to the Microsoft Entra ID portal using the email address provided.
-The guest user can access the `resources` you shared with them and can be added to `groups` and `enterprise applications` to collaborate on projects.
+The guest user can access the `resources` you shared with them and can be added to `groups` and `enterprise applications` to collaborate on projects

+---

+## SSPR

+- Self-service password reset (SSPR) is a feature that enables users to reset their passwords without the need for administrator intervention.
+This feature can help reduce the number of help desk calls related to password resets and improve user productivity.

+- In Microsoft Entra ID, any user can change their password if they're already signed in.
+But if they're not signed in and forgot their password or it's expired, they'll need to reset their password.
+With SSPR, users can reset their passwords in a web browser or from a Windows sign-in screen to regain access to Azure, Microsoft 365, and any other application that uses Microsoft Entra ID for authentication.

+- Some requirements for SSPR include:
+    - a non-administrative user accountUsers with a valid email address in their profile.
+    - a Microsoft Entra organization: This organization must have at least a trial license enabled.
+    - a Microsoft Entra account with Global Administrator privileges: You'll use this account to set up SSPR.
+    - Entra ID Premium P1 or P2 license is required.
+    - SSPR must be enabled for your organization.
+- To enable SSPR for your organization, follow these steps:
+    1. Go to the Azure portal, go to Microsoft Entra ID > Password reset.

+    2. Properties:
+        - Enable SSPR.
+        - You can enable it for all users in the Microsoft Entra organization or for selected users.
+        - To enable for selected users, you must specify the security group.
+Members of this group can use SSPR.
+    3. Authentication methods:
+        - Choose whether to require one or two authentication methods.
+        - Choose the authentication methods that the users can use.
+    4. Registration:
+        - Specify whether users are required to register for SSPR when they next sign in.
+        - Specify how often users are asked to reconfirm their authentication information.
+    5. Notifications: Choose whether to notify users and administrators of password resets.
+    6. Customization: Provide an email address or web page URL where your users can get help.

+---

 ## Conclusion